Preparing for Your Visit

 Know your insurance coverage

 Learn about your insurance coverage and limits, and bring your insurance cards and referrals to your visits.
 Depending on your treatment, you may need additional authorizations or referrals during the course of your care.
 Our financial counselors are available at (617) 726-2192 to help answer any questions you have.

 To ensure that your appointment goes smoothly, it is important for us to have the most up-to-date information.
 Update your hospital registration information by calling Patient Registration toll-free at (866) 211-6588.

 Prepare a list of questions

 Before your appointment, prepare a list of questions for your care team.
-Bring a notebook and pen, a tape recorder or a friend or family member to help you remember the information from your clinic visit.
+Bring a notebook and pen, or a tape recorder to help you remember the information from your clinic visit.